max3-2/pybudgetbook/README.md

 or by altering some fields that have not been detected right.
 Just change whatever information needs changing and add new rows using the **Add Row** button.
+If you need to remove a row, right click it and select **Remove Row**.

 Just a tip: Check the total amount extracted and see if it matches with your receipt, then the difference shown is a good indicator of the data quality as it